 Travelling by yourself is always going to have its ups and downs.
 It’s super cool to just be by yourself doing something for yourself.
 No one to answer to, no one else to worry about; just you, your backpack, and your itinerary.

 But, it can get lonely.
 And being alone, you’ll be more of a target for thieves and scammers.
-Malaysia is still safe for solo travellers, arguably one of the safest in Southeast Asia.
+Malaysia is an amazing backpacking destination for solo travellers, arguably one of the safest in Southeast Asia.
 But just to make sure, we’ve still got a few words to the wise…

 - Booking yourself into a hostel where you can meet other travellers is a good idea.
 Meeting people is not only great for some sanity, but it can make your trip genuinely safer by getting yourself a travel buddy or two.